zjkhiyori/hack-root/README.md

 Now you can use Hackroot to uninstall any app by input package id, or anything adb shell could do

-If you have any question or idea, pls feel free to hang up a pr or issue
+If you have any question or idea, pls feel free to create a pr or issue

 ## Technical reference